pymc-labs/roche-workshop/README.md

 ## Setup

-The main working environment for the course will be Roche's HPC cluster.
-However, you will also be able to setup a local environment where you will be able to run the course's material.
+**The main working environment for the course will be Roche's HPC cluster.** All the required software packages will be installed there.

+However, if you are interested in having a local setup to run the course's material, you also can.
 To do this, you will need to first install [Anaconda](https://www.anaconda.com/products/individual#download-section) (Python 3.8) on your system.

 The next step is to clone or download the tutorial materials in this repository.
 If you are familiar with Git, run the clone command: